JPWORLD/monami555.github.io/_posts/2017-03-04-how-internet-works.md

 Three layer architecture consists of presentation layer, a domain logic layer, and a data storage layer.

-Three tier architecture is client–server software architecture pattern where all the above 3 layers are part of different and independent modules
+Three tier architecture is client–server software architecture pattern where all the above 3 layers are part of different and independent modules.
+The presentation layer is the client, most often a web browser.

 ## String encoding